 Used widely as a natural remedy to treat everything from indigestion to allergies, pineapple is not only brimming with this enzyme, but also vitamin C, vitamin B1, potassium, manganese and phytonutrients.
 While pineapple has many benefits, the real secret to its healing powers is definitely bromelain.

 What is bromelain used to treat?
 In the medical world, this fascinating compound has traditionally been used as a potent anti-inflammatory and anti-swelling agent.
 Research have also shown that it has fibrinolytic, antiedematous and antithrombotic properties, meaning it helps prevent blood clots, edema and swelling.
 (2) In the past, this enzyme was also used as a meat tenderizer, reason being it helps to soothe and relax tense, inflamed muscles and connective tissue.
 Additionally, recent studies have found evidence that this enzyme stops lung metastasis in its tracks, which suggests that bromelain can be used to treat a wide variety of diseases, potentially including cancer.

-When I looked at the scientific literature, I found that bromelain has been used to treat a wide range of health problems including:
+A look at the scientific literature, which includes 1,600-plus articles evaluating the medicinal benefits of bromelain, shows that it has been used to treat a wide range of health problems, including: